tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

 - 10% savings of pre-tax income is a good target for most people

 - We also have a fondness for seeing patterns where they don't exist.
-Stocks that have done well in the past are expected to continue to do well and stocks that have done poorly are expected to continue to do poorly
+Stocks that have done well in the past are expected to continue to do well, and stocks that have done poorly are expected to continue to do poorly

-- Avoid the temptation to follow the herd and invest in the hottest sectors or stocks.
+- Avoid following the herd and investing in the hottest sectors or stocks.

 - Don't chase popular investment styles.
 Stick with your plan and give it time to work out